Is Contentful a WordPress alternative?

 We should note that there are actually two different WordPress CMS products: WordPress.com and WordPress.org.

 WordPress.org is the self-hosted option.
-You can use whatever hosting you want, install WordPress themes for your front end, and access plugins which offer workaround solutions for things like security, search engine optimization (SEO), and so on.
-Most businesses run their websites or digital products on WordPress.org, and use plugins to create new CMS functionality or to patch over any gaps or shortfalls.
+You can use whatever hosting you want, install WordPress themes for your front end, and access plugins for extra features like security, search engine optimization (SEO), and so on.
+Most businesses run their websites or digital products on WordPress.org, and use plugins to create new CMS functionality or to patch over any gaps.

 WordPress.com, on the other hand, can be installed and used free of charge.
-Unlike WordPress.org, you can't install plugins and you don't have to organize your own hosting — although you can add minor customizations like a custom domain name.
-WordPress.com is typically best suited to smaller projects, like personal blogs and it’s comparable to other website builders like Squarespace.
+Unlike WordPress.org, you can't install plugins, and you don't need your own hosting — although you can make minor changes like a custom domain name.
+WordPress.com is best suited for smaller projects, like personal blogs. comparable to other website builders like Squarespace.

 WordPress limitations

 The all-in-one, out-of-the-box functionality that WordPress (.com and .org) provides has made it one of the most widely used CMSes in the world.
-But that prepackaged, monolithic functionality can also limit WordPress — and may mean that businesses can’t scale efficiently when they need to grow.
+But that prepackaged, monolithic functionality can also limit WordPress, preventing businesses from scaling efficiently.

 That’s because WordPress is monolithic (like most legacy CMSes) in the sense that its back and front ends are tightly coupled with little or no flexibility to adjust its prepackaged content features and functionalities, or explore customization options — at least, without a bit of extra effort (more on that later).

-That lack of flexibility causes problems for modern content teams because it's difficult to adjust frontend content experiences for the changing needs and expectations of their customers.
-It also makes it difficult to publish content to different front ends — if brands want to launch, and publish content to an app, for example, they’d need to copy and paste that content over to a separate CMS, taking on all the tedium and potential for error that entails.
+This lack of flexibility makes it difficult for content teams to adjust front-end experiences for the changing needs and expectations of their customers.
+For the same reason, it’s also difficult to publish content to different front ends — like an app, for example.
+To do so, they’d need to copy and paste content into a separate CMS, taking on all the tedium and potential errors that entails.

 The headless alternative

-In this context, going “headless" refers to a CMS shipping without a prebuilt front end — or "head."
-This decoupling from the back end gives brands the flexibility to design and develop their own custom front ends, explore customization options with advanced features and third-party tools, and, in doing so, shape their own unique digital experiences.
+The term “Headless" is used to describe a CMS that ships without a prebuilt front end, or "head."
+This decoupling gives brands more flexibility to design and develop custom front ends and add third-party tools to shape unique digital experiences.

 API integration

 Headless CMSes leverage application programming interfaces (APIs) to handle communication between their back and front ends.
-APIs are essentially a communication layer that enables the secure transfer of data between components in a tech stack, and the seamless integration of those components with each other.
+APIs are essentially a communication layer that transfers data between components in a tech stack.

-And, because APIs handle communication, headless CMSes make it very easy to integrate new content management tools and functionalities into the stack — so brands can scale and grow their content ecosystem without having to worry about whether their CMS will be able to keep up.
+And, because APIs handle communication, headless CMSes make it very easy to integrate new content management tools and functionalities into a stack.
+Brands can scale and grow their content ecosystem without worrying whether their CMS will keep up.

 Can WordPress do what headless CMSes do?